nesibePekcakar/SE302Project/README.md

 SYSTEM REQUIREMENTS / NOTES

+ Project is built in Intellij using Maven.
  Operating System: Windows.
 The program is currently compatible to be compiled only on Windows.
  Internet Connection: Not required.
+ JDK-21-corretto
+ JavaFx-sdk-23.0.1